TomatenKuchenDEV/docs/docs/ai/text2img.md

 :::

-Using the command `text2img` (as slash or message command) you can generate yourself an image from your prompt.
+By using the command `text2img` (either as slash or message command), you can let the bot generate an image from your prompt.

-The command uses the Stable Diffusion Model 1.5, the results are comparable with the over the API generated images using DALL-E.
+The command uses the Stable Diffusion Model 1.5, and the results are comparable to the images generated using DALL-E via the API.